Hands Off: Sawaranaide Kotesashi-kun: Anime

 An anime television series adaptation produced under WWWave Corporation's Deregula anime label was announced on March 4, 2025.
 It is animated by Quad and directed by Hisashi Saitō, with Hagane Shirakigo handling series composition, Ryūsuke Tsukamoto designing the characters, and Chihiro Endō composing the music.
-The series premiered in October 6, 2025, on Tokyo MX and BS11, with the AnimeFesta service streaming the full Deregula version with unfiltered and uncensored scenes.
+The series aired from October 6 to December 22, 2025, on Tokyo MX and BS11, with the AnimeFesta service streaming the full Deregula version with unfiltered and uncensored scenes.
 The opening theme song is "U.K.U", performed by UtaGe!, while the ending theme song is "Jōjō ↑ High Tension" (上々↑ハイテンション, 'Jōjō ↑ Hai Tenshon'), performed by Palette Parade.
 Both Crunchyroll and OceanVeil are streaming the series with separate airings (TV broadcast/censored version for Crunchyroll and AnimeFesta's Deregula version for OceanVeil).
 Plus Media Networks Asia licensed the series in Southeast Asia, Taiwan, Hong Kong and Macau.